 - Do you care about noise?
 If you can’t stand squeaks, then be aware that most round-bar systems have metal-on-metal contact.

 - What drop size do I need?
 You’ll probably need to select a ball mount with a 2, 4, 6, or 8-inch drop to keep your travel trailer level while being towed.
 Many weight-distribution hitch head assemblies are best paired with adjustable shanks for a bolted connection.

 - Do I need extra ground clearance?
 Round spring bar hitches typically have the lowest upfront cost but also the lowest ground clearance.

 - Can I afford the tongue/hitch weight?
 Lightweight systems like the Andersen weigh just 60-70 lbs; heavier systems like the Weigh-Safe True Tow weigh almost 150 lbs!
-Remember: You have to subtract this weight from the maximum hitch capacity of your tow vehicle.
+Remember: You have to subtract a portion of this weight (usually anything over 75 lbs) from the hitch capacity of your tow vehicle.

 How Do You Choose a Brand for the Best RV Weight Distribution Hitch?